ZXShwan/DistributedCrawler/README.md

-# A Distributed Crawler Based on Scrapy
+# A Distributed Crawler Based on Scrapy-Redis
-scrapy + xpath + elastic search
+scrapy + redis + elastic search